-But there’s still reason to be ho-ho-hopeful, because the most sustainable Christmas decorations won’t contribute to alarming Christmas waste statistics.
+There’s still reason to be ho-ho-hopeful, because the most sustainable Christmas decorations won’t contribute to alarming Christmas waste statistics.
+So how do you make Christmas decorations sustainable?

-MagicLinen has the dining table set, with mistletoe table runners and gingham linen napkins—all made via a hyper-local Lithuanian supply chain.
+MagicLinen has the dining table set, with mistletoe table runners and gingham linen napkins, stunning linen stockings, advent calendars, ornaments, and more—all made via a hyper-local Lithuanian supply chain.
+See MagicLinen’s rating.

 Index: Eco-Friendly Christmas Decorations